In partnership with

 Day 5: back in the city for a day between Mergellina, Posillipo and Chiaia

-Fifth day of your week in Naples: after having explored Vesuvius, head back to the city and spend the day discovering three truly enchanting areas: Mergellina, Posillipo and Chiaia.
+Fifth day of your week in Naples.
+After having explored Vesuvius, now back to the city and spend the day discovering three truly enchanting areas: Mergellina, Posillipo and Chiaia.

 In the morning explore the Mergellina area, walking along the city's charming seafront in the sunlight, following the string of bars and small seaside chalets.
 Don't miss the nearby Parco Vergiliano in Piedigrotta, a location full of fantastic views to photograph, considered the traditional burial place of the poet Virgil with a monument dedicated to him.
-Among the other attractions of the park, they stand out the funerary monument dedicated to Leopardi and the Crypta Neapolitana, an ancient gallery of Roman origin.
+Among the other attractions of the park the Crypta Neapolitana stands out, an ancient gallery of Roman origin.

 In the afternoon you can reach Posillipo, one of the most evocative districts of Naples: it stands on a hill from where you can enjoy a panoramic view of the sea and the city's bay.
-There’s also a postcard-perfect balcony on the so-called '13 slopes', a series of ancient ramps, stairways, and narrow streets that connect the neighborhood to the sea.
+Posillipo is famous for its extremely suggestive balcony overlooking the so-called “13 slopes”, a series of ramps, stairways, and narrow streets that connect the neighborhood to the sea.

-Here you can find the sumptuous Villa Volpicelli, a beautiful fort that stands out on the romantic Posillipo coast, along with the nearby Virgiliano Park (we know, it's easy to get confused with the park in Mergellina!), where you can admire the small island of Nisida and the entire Campi Flegrei from above.
+Here you can find the sumptuous Villa Volpicelli on the romantic Posillipo coast, along with the nearby Virgiliano Park (we know, it's easy to get confused with the park in Mergellina!), where you can admire the small island of Nisida and the entire Campi Flegrei from above.

-At the end of the day, returning towards the center of Naples following the seafront, you can spend the evening in the Chiaia district and have fun enjoying the city nightlife.
-We suggest you pop into Vico Belledonne, the perfect place for a fantastic happy hour in one of the many clubs and bars offering music and aperitifs.
+And finally, you can spend the evening in the Chiaia district and have fun enjoying the city nightlife.
+We suggest you pop into Vico Belledonne, the perfect place for a fantastic happy hour in one of the many clubs and bars offering music and aperitifs

 Day 5 stops: